EXAMINING THE EVIDENCE

 Officer Safety and Police Scanners: The Truth

 "Criminals use scanners to ambush officers."
-It's the most emotionally compelling argument for police radio encryption.
-But when pressed for evidence, departments admit they have none.
-After decades of open scanner access, zero documented cases exist of criminals using scanners to harm officers.
+It's the most emotionally charged argument for police radio encryption.
+When pressed for evidence, departments admit they have none.
+After decades of open scanner access, not one documented case exists of a criminal using a scanner to harm an officer.

-Let's be clear: officer safety is a legitimate and important concern.
-Police officers face real dangers in their work, and any technology or policy that could genuinely protect them deserves serious consideration.
+Officer safety is a legitimate concern.
+Police officers face real dangers, and any policy that could genuinely protect them deserves serious consideration.

-The question isn't whether officer safety matters—it does, profoundly.
-The question is whether encryption actually improves officer safety, or whether this claim is being used to justify a policy choice that has other motivations.
+The question is whether encryption actually improves officer safety, or whether this claim is being used to justify a policy choice driven by other motivations.

 The evidence strongly suggests the latter.

-Police departments and unions frequently claim that criminals monitor police scanners to:
+Police departments and unions frequently say that criminals monitor scanners to:

 • Ambush responding officers